Fly Fishing Bass at Toledo Bend Reservoir: A Guide

 Other essentials include a stripping basket.
 Hydrilla clogs loops and ruins casts.
 A basket keeps your line managed and ready to shoot.

 Bug spray is critical because mosquitoes are vicious in the humid South.
 A boat or kayak helps you access the best spots.
-However, you can wade if levels allow, just watch for dropoffs.
+However, you can wade if levels allow, just watch for drop offs.

 When packing for the family, remember this is a place for outdoor family fun.
 Bring appropriate life jackets for everyone.
 Safety on a lake this size is paramount.